Please reach out if you cannot find an answer to your question.

 We breed a mix of conformation (show dogs) and working (obedience, hunt, agility, etc.) pedigrees.
 There is an explanation of what all the letters before and after a dog’s registered name on a pedigree mean on the “About” page of our website.
 These are the titles that the dog has earned and show their different abilities.
 Many Golden Retriever breeders focus on either conformation OR working bloodlines.
 We bred what are called “Versatile” Goldens – excellent looks/ structure AND working ability.

-We are currently charge $2700 - a $500 deposit when the puppies are born and we know that we have what you want, the balance when you pick up the puppy.
-We can accept cash, Venmo, Paypal or a personal check.
+We are currently charge $2500 - a $500 deposit when the puppies are born and we know that we have what you want, the balance when you pick up the puppy.
+We accept cash, Venmo, or a personal check.

 The Golden Retriever Club of America (GRCA) Code of Ethics spells out what is expected Golden Retriever breeders.
 This includes things like being fair and honest, disclosing any health or temperament issues with the dogs, doing all required health and DNA testing, and screening buyers carefully.
 Those following the Code of Ethics are considered responsible or reputable breeders.
 Please visit the Golden Retriever Club of America website for more information on this and on Golden Retrievers in general.